nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 // ID gets the ID of the Job.
 func (j *Job) ID() string
 // Start starts the Job.
-func (j *Job) Start() error
+Trying to start a job that is not in CREATED state returns an error. func (j *Job) Start() error
 // Stop stops the Job.
-func (j *Job) Stop() error
+Trying to stop a job that is not in STARTED state returns an error. func (j *Job) Stop() error
 // State returns the state of the job func (j *Job) State() string